-In the olden days, when you showed up at an international authority with a certificate issued in another country, the first thing on your case officer’s mind was: “is this thing real?“ It’s hard to tell, especially if the certificate is issued in a foreign language, or handwritten, or otherwise looks a bit suss.
+Here’s everything you need to know about the Apostille!
+In the olden days, when you showed up at an international authority with a certificate issued in another country, the first thing on your case officer’s mind was: “Is this thing real?“ It’s hard to tell, especially if the certificate is issued in a foreign language, or handwritten, or otherwise looks a bit suss.
 Also, who are they supposed to call to find out?
 And what if it’s the middle of the night there, anyway?

 An Apostille is a large box with a big stamp in it and a numbered list (1 through 9 plus a signature).
 The list includes information about where your document was certified, when, and by whom.
 The Apostille is attached to your original document (stamped on the rear side or attached on a new page) and sent back to you.

 The Apostille comes from the authority that issued your certificate in the first place.
-So if you got married in California, the California Secretary of State is responsible for delivering the Apostille.
+So if you got married in California, the California Secretary of State is responsible for delivering it.
 You can either go straight to the source, or you can use one of many internet-based Apostille services that act as agents.
 They usually hand-deliver your documents to the Secretary of State and get the Apostille on the same day.
-Then they post the Apostille to the address of your choice.
+Then they post it to the address of your choice.
 Just google “Apostille California” and choose your favourite service.

-Unfortunately, Red Tape Translation can’t help you get the Apostille.
-But once you’ve got it, we can send you a certified translation of your certificate together with the Apostille, if you’ve been asked to provide that by any authority in Germany.
+Unfortunately, Red Tape Translation can’t help you get the Apostille, and we can’t legalise documents or check them for authenticity in any other way.
+But once you’ve got it, we can send you a certified translation of your certificate together with a certified translation of the Apostille.